USEPA/WNTR/documentation/gis.rst

 Snap valves to pipes
 ^^^^^^^^^^^^^^^^^^^^^

-The dataset used in this example defines valve locations.
+GIS data of the network isolation valve locations can be used to identify which pipes to close during a pipe break scenario.
+The following example highlights the process to snap valves to pipes.
-The dataset is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.Point`` geometries.
+The example dataset of valve locations is a GeoDataFrame with a `geometry` column that contains ``shapely.geometry.Point`` geometries.

 .. doctest::
     :skipif: gpd is None